MindfulMichaelJames/PRO/README.md

 #### Author

 Michael Harrison
-:	for completion of a Computer Science Honours course at the University of Cape Town.
+*for completion of a Computer Science Honours course at the University of Cape Town.*

 #### Building the tab plugin from source